-- Prep fish: Once cooled to room temperature, flake the codfish into small, spoon-size pieces, and make sure to discard bones, fins, and skin.
+- Once cooled to room temperature, flake the codfish into small, spoon-size pieces, and make sure to discard bones, fins, and skin.

 Nutritional information is calculated automatically based on ingredients listed.
 Please consult your doctor if you need precise nutrition information.

 More fish recipes

 Fish is a favorite food in the Dominican Republic, and Bacalao is not the only salted fish we eat, Arenque (salted smoked herring) is another staple of our cuisine, so if you like fish, don't miss all our fish recipes.